 Live plants are another great way to help maintain humidity levels.
 Pothos, Umbrella Plants, Ficus, Bromeliads, and Hibiscus are all great plants for your panther chameleon enclosure.
 These plants also offer lots of great sources for your chameleon to drink from their leaves.

 It is important to note that panther chameleons do not recognize a bowl of water as a water source.
 Panther chameleons spend their entire lives living in trees.
 They drink water as it rains on them, and they drink water off of the leaves of the trees they live in.
 Adequate misting is necessary to ensure your chameleon is getting enough to drink.
 You can also use a dripper to give your chameleon another source to drink from all through out the day.

 Variety is key when it comes to feeding your panther chameleon.
 The most common staple feeders here in the U.S. are Dubia roaches and crickets, but you will also want to offer as many different feeders as you can.
-Hornworms, superworms, silkworms, grasshoppers, banana roaches, wax worms, and butter worms are all also good to rotate into your feeding schedule.
+Hornworms, superworms, silkworms, grasshoppers, banana roaches, and bean beetles are all also good to rotate into your feeding schedule.